 My favorites are tortellini in brodo (tortellini in broth) and tagliatelle al ragù.
 Add to the list lasagna and tortelli di magro (homemade pasta filled with ricotta, Parmigiano-Reggiano, and just a bit of parsley), topped with melted butter and a generous spoon of grated Parmigiano.
 And I could go on…

-Ferrari, Maserati, and Lamborghini legendary cars were all born in Emilia-Romagna, in an area called the ‘Motor Valley.’
-The same goes for the motorbike Ducati, together with other motorbike brands.
-Here, the best talents gathered and developed unique designs and cutting-edge technology.
+Ferrari, Maserati, and Lamborghini—these legendary cars were all born in Emilia-Romagna, in an area called the ‘Motor Valley.‘ The same goes for the Ducati motorcycle and other motorcycle brands.
+Here, the best talents gathered over time and developed unique designs and cutting-edge technology.

 Panini Museum, Maserati Cars Collection